Delors/Lectures/ds-concurrency-in-java/folien.en.rst

-Communication and synchronisation with the help of *monitors*
+Communication and synchronization with the help of *monitors*
 -------------------------------------------------------------------

 A *monitor* is an object in which the methods are executed in mutual exclusion (*mutual exclusion*).